Table of Content

 What is the Certificate Signing Request (CSR)?

 Imagine you’re applying for a passport to travel to a foreign country.
 Before you get that passport, you need to go through an application process and provide some key information.
 Similarly, in the digital world, a CSR is like a passport application for a digital certificate.
+Now, you must be wondering, What is a CSR, and what does it stand for?
 A CSR is a small, encrypted file you generate on your computer or server to obtain a digital certificate from a trusted Certificate Authority (CA).

 The Elements of a CSR

 Think of CSR as a digital form you fill out when applying for a certificate.
+You can use a CSR to generate SSL/TLS certificates.
 It contains essential information that proves your identity and establishes the legitimacy of your online presence.
-Here’s what a typical CSR includes:
+Here’s what a typical CSR components are:

 ElementDescriptionExample